specific information on osteoporosis associated with pregnancy

 The National Osteoporosis Society is concerned that women with this unusual condition are failing to receive the help they need.
 The medical world only recognised pregnancy-associated osteoporosis in the 1950s and very few cases are reported in medical literature.
 In 1992, the National Osteoporosis Society brought together mothers who had experienced this problem with doctors and specialists in the field for a special conference that generated considerable media coverage.
 Since then, women have contacted the Society for information and support.

 A lot of the questions about pregnancy-associated osteoporosis still remain unanswered although research, some funded by the National Osteoporosis Society, continues to address issues relating to what happens to bones in normal pregnancy and to the skeletons of women who break bones easily at this time.
 Diagnosis and the management of these fractures nearly always takes place after a woman has given birth so the information given in this leaflet about exercises and possible drug treatments are not intended for pregnant women but for the weeks following the baby’s birth.

 What happens to bones during a woman’s life?

 Most women’s skeletons are increasing in density and strength throughout their early years and into their 20s.
-Bone-builders include eating a healthy diet, reducing alcohol consumption, trying to stop smoking and taking part in weight-bearing exercise at least three times a week.
-Bones reach their maximum strength (peak bone mass) at around the age of 30, and after the age of 35 the amount of bone starts to gradually decrease as a normal part of ageing.
+Bone-builders include a healthy diet, reducing alcohol consumption, trying to stop smoking and taking part in weight-bearing exercise at least three times a week.
+Bones reach their maximum strength (peak bone mass) at around the age of 30 and, after the age of 35, the amount of bone starts to gradually decrease as a normal part of ageing.
 Women lose bone more rapidly for a number of years after the menopause when their ovaries produce lower levels of the hormone oestrogen, with bone loss and risks of fracture increasing into old age.